praneethnaidu1910-cmd/Fairfax_RideSharing/TASKS.md

   and leave a note under the task instead of pushing through scope creep.
 - Move a finished task to the "Done" section at the bottom with the commit hash, so the log doubles as a changelog.
-- **Automated runs are deliberately capped at a small number of commits per invocation** — this is for real learning pace, not just throughput: the morning run makes at most 2 commits, the evening run at most 1, so each day's diff stays small enough to actually review.
+- **I'm deliberately capping automated runs to a small number of commits per invocation** — I want to actually learn from this, not just watch code appear, so the morning run makes at most 2 commits and the evening run at most 1.
+Small enough that I can read the whole diff.
 Stop at the cap even if more work is cleanly ready; pick it up next run.
-This is a hard ceiling, not a target to hit regardless of readiness — 0 or 1 commits in a run because nothing else was safely done yet is correct behavior, not a shortfall.
+This is a hard ceiling, not a target to hit regardless of readiness — 0 or 1 commits in a run because nothing else was safely done yet is fine, not a shortfall.
-- Merging `nightly` into `main` is the owner's call, not the automated run's — never do it as part of a scheduled run.
+- I merge `nightly` into `main` myself, by hand, after I've reviewed it — automated runs never do this.

 Phase 2 items (multi-region, payments, SMS/OTP identity, moderation tooling) are intentionally not listed here — see SCOPE.md's "Phase 2"